 Whatever meeting software system you use, I urge you to try making “webcams on” a requirement!

 Dr. Rick Brinkman is best known for his Conscious Communication® expertise conveyed to millions of people via keynotes and trainings, radio, television, print interviews, and numerous award-winning books, videos and audio programs.
-He is also co-author of the international bestselling book, Dealing with People You Can’t Stand: How to Bring Out the Best in People at Their Worst, which has been translated into 25 languages.
+He is also author of Dealing With Meetings You Can’t Stand and co-author of the international bestselling book, Dealing with People You Can’t Stand, which has been translated into 25 languages.